Cyria Coentro

 Cyria Cristina Rocha Coentro (born April 14, 1966) is a Brazilian actress and presenter.
 She became known for her role in the telenovela Renascer (1993).
-She also appeared in O Rei do Gado (1997) and other television projects, gaining wider recognition for her performance in Viver a Vida (2009), and for starring in Flor do Caribe (2013) and Sete Vidas (2015).
+She also appeared in O Rei do Gado (1997) and other television projects, gaining wider recognition for her performance in Viver a Vida (2009) and for starring in Flor do Caribe (2013) and Sete Vidas (2015).

 In cinema, she appeared in the films Gonzaga – de Pai pra Filho (2012) and Time and the Wind (2013).

 Career

-Cyria was born in Salvador, Bahia, on April 14, 1966.
-She started her television career at the age of 26 in the telenovela Renascer, screened by Rede Globo, and has since played a number of roles on the station where she continues to act.
-Among his novels are O Rei do Gado, Porto dos Milagres, Viver a Vida and others.
-Cyria emerged when making the telenovela Sete Vidas, by Lícia Manzo.
+Coentro was born in Salvador, Bahia, on April 14, 1966.
+She started her television career at the age of 26 in the Rede Globo telenovela Renascer and has since played a number of roles on the network.
+Her telenovela credits include O Rei do Gado, Porto dos Milagres, Viver a Vida and others.
+Coentro gained further recognition for her role in the telenovela Sete Vidas, by Lícia Manzo.

-After participating in episodes of Você Decide (1993 and 1994), she entered the cast of O Rei do Gado (1997), also of Rede Globo, there she was the character Maria da Luz.
-In 1998 she was in the cast of Dona Flor e Seus Dois Maridos as Juliana, where she was part of a homosexual couple.
-In 2001, he made a guest appearance in the telenovela Porto dos Milagres as Flávia.
-Already in 2003 also made another participation in Mulheres Apaixonadas, by Manoel Carlos, as Roberta.
+After participating in episodes of Você Decide (1993 and 1994), she joined the cast of the Rede Globo telenovela O Rei do Gado (1997), where she played Maria da Luz.
+In 1998, she joined the cast of Dona Flor e Seus Dois Maridos as Juliana, where she was part of a homosexual couple.
+In 2001, she made a guest appearance in the telenovela Porto dos Milagres as Flávia.
+In 2003, she also participated in Mulheres Apaixonadas, by Manoel Carlos, as Roberta.